Standard Repository Connection

 Before You Begin

-- When you start up Tasktop, you will be prompted to log in.
-Please review the User Management section for instructions on how to log in and manage your user accounts.
+- Review the User Management section for instructions on how to log in and manage your user accounts.

-- Next, you will be prompted to set a Master Password, which will be used to encrypt your repository credentials.
+- Set a Master Password, which will be used to encrypt your repository credentials.

-- Before connecting to your repository, make sure that you have applied your license on the Settings screen.
+- Apply your License on the Settings screen.
 You can learn how to apply your license here.

 Creating a New Connection

-Click the logo of the repository you would like to connect to:
+Select the logo of the repository you would like to connect to in your integration.

 Uploading External Files

-To upload the files, a system administrator (a user with file system access to the machine that hosts Tasktop) must add the files to the designated directory:
+To upload the files, a system administrator (a user with file system access to the machine that hosts Hub) must add the files to the designated directory:

 - On Windows, the default folder is

-- If needed, the user can change the location in which Tasktop looks for the files.
+- If needed, the user can change the location in which Hub looks for the files.
 This is done by changing the system property